 For details specific to the Orchard Pavillion, also known as the Women’s Hospital, please read here.

 As we all know, this pandemic has been in several different phases with several different recommendations, so these visitor policies may change.
 At no point during the pandemic has El Camino Hospital prevented laboring or postpartum women from having at least one visitor with her that met requirements.

 HIGHLIGHTS FROM OUR WOMEN’S HEALTH BLOG

 We update our blog at least a few times a month with information on all kinds of women’s health issues.
-Follow us on Facebook, Twitter, LinkedIn, or Instagram to be informed when we post new articles and stay updated on the latest in women’s health.
+Recent posts have been on Fatty Liver Disease, Maximizing Health in the Midlife, Natural Remedies for PMS, and an introduction to Veozah, a breakthrough medication in the management of the vasomotor symptoms of menopause.
+Follow us on Facebook, LinkedIn, or Instagram to be informed when we post new articles and stay updated on the latest in women’s health.